kaslusimoes/MSc-Thesis/source/20_background.md

-# Background {#ch:background}
+# Background {#sec:ch:background}

-We describe the main tools and ideas being used to study the questions mentioned in [@ch:introduction].
+We describe the main tools and ideas being used to study the questions mentioned in [@sec:ch:introduction].